Spring Celebration Market Now Accepting Preorders

-ATLANTIC – Produce in the Park’s Spring Celebration Farmers Market is being held just two days before Easter, on Friday April 15 from 3 to 7 p.m. at the Cass County Community Center (805 W. 10th St. Atlantic, IA 50022).
-Spring Celebration Market is now accepting preorders at www.produceintheparkatlanticiowa.com through Wednesday, April 13.
+ATLANTIC – Produce in the Park’s Spring Celebration Farmers Market is now accepting preorders at www.produceintheparkatlanticiowa.com through Wednesday, April 13.
+Spring Celebration Market is being held just two days before Easter, on Friday April 15 from 3-7 p.m. at the Cass County Community Center (805 W. 10th St. Atlantic, IA 50022).
 Spring Celebration Market offers both online preordering as well as in-person shopping.
 Shoppers who preorder will have the option to either drive-through pickup orders during market hours or come into the market to pick up orders.

 Spring Celebration Market is being held two days before Easter and offers a great chance to buy local and homemade Easter basket goodies and gifts, Easter dinner produce, meats, and desserts, and farmers market food favorites such as honey and farm-fresh eggs.
 Spring Celebration Market will also offer a range of beauty product vendors selling soaps, shower steamers, lotions, and more, in addition to artist and craft vendors selling everything from paintings to jewelry, and candles to cutting boards.